Robert Caldwell: Caldwell's Comparative Grammar

 Robert Caldwell's statue at Marina Beach, Chennai, Tamil Nadu.

-Robert Caldwell wrote A Comparative Grammar of the Dravidian or South-Indian family of languages.
-He identified south Indian Brahmins with Indo-Europeans, which was partly based on his belief that the Indo-Europeans had "higher mental gifts and higher capacity for civilisation".
+Caldwell wrote a discredited book, A Comparative Grammar of the Dravidian or South-Indian family of languages.
+He identified Brahmins in Southern India with Indo-Europeans, which was partly based on his pseudoscientific belief that the Indo-Europeans had "higher mental gifts and higher capacity for civilisation".
 Caldwell asserted that the low-caste Chanar were not merely Tamil speakers but an "indigenous Dravidian" people, distinct ethnically and, most critically for him, religiously, from their high-caste oppressors, whom he referred to as "Brahmanical Aryans" (in this case "Aryan" as an ethnic signifier for foreign and "Brahmanical" to signify the "Hinduism" of the high-caste).
-These wildly speculative claims, well outside the scope of linguistics, were intended "to develop a history which asserted that the indigenous Dravidians had been subdued and colonized by the Brahmanical Aryans".
-However, the first edition of Caldwell's grammar was "met with firm resistance" by the Chanars precisely because they "did not like the idea of being divorced from Brahmanical civilization", the very division Caldwell was hoping to exploit.
+These speculative claims, outside the scope of linguistics, were intended "to develop a history which asserted that the indigenous Dravidians had been subdued and colonized by the Brahmanical Aryans".

-The book has been described as being on occasion "pejorative, outrageous, and somewhat paternalistic.
-But on the whole, his studies represent a pioneering effort to understand religions completely foreign to the British mind".
-In the domain of Dravidian linguistics though, it remains a respected work today.